 • Shape, Write, and Sell Your Novel This is a deep-dive into writing your novel.
-This course provides the entire process of crafting a novel, starting with the solid foundation of a saleable idea; finding the genre that matches the idea; creating a chapter-by-chapter outline, writing and revising the first three chapters; researching and identifying a market; and devel-oping a submission packet targeted to an appropriate editor or agent.
-The submis-sion packet includes a synopsis of the entire novel and a query letter written to an editor or agent of the student's choice.
-Students learn the process of plotting developing a working outline of their book, and creating realistic, threedimensional characters.
-They acquire an understanding of subplots, the role of conflict, and the nature of a dramatic arc.
-Students also achieve a clear working knowl-edge of the book publishing industry.
+This course provides the process of crafting a novel, starting with the solid foundation of a saleable idea; finding the genre that matches the idea; creating a chapter-by-chapter outline, writing and revising the first three chapters; researching and identifying a market; and developing a submission packet targeted to an appropriate editor or agent.
+The submission packet includes a synopsis of the novel and a query letter written to an editor or agent of the student's choice.
+Students learn the process of plotting developing a working outline of their book, and creating realistic, three-dimensional characters.
+You'll acquire an understanding of subplots, the role of conflict, and the nature of a dramatic arc.
+You'll also receive a clear understanding of the book publishing industry.